Starting a Kidpower Center or becoming an Authorized Provider to become certified to organize and teach workshops under

 The training fees to our organization for sending trainers depends on distance and type of workshop.
-All travel expenses such as shuttle to the airport, airport parking, airfare or rental car, meals and lodging are also the responsibility of the Center.
+All travel expenses such as shuttle to the airport, airport parking, airfare or rental car, meals and lodging are also the responsibility of the person hosting the workshop.
 Trainers could stay in people’s homes provided that comfortable private space can be arranged.
 Meals do not need to be fancy as long as they are healthy and meet any dietary restrictions.

 We adapt the programs offered to fit the needs in each community.
 A number of Everyday Safety Skills Workshops can be offered on the same day.
 Programs that go on for several days can sometimes be arranged for a lower daily rate.

-In addition to the trainer fees and travel, the Center is responsible for all other costs involved with organizing and conducting the workshops including room rental which can often be donated, marketing, etc.
+In addition to the trainer fees and travel, the workshop organizer is responsible for all other costs involved with organizing and conducting the workshops including room rental which can often be donated, marketing, etc.

 All students or their legal guardians (parents, organizations acting as guardians) must sign a release of liability for all full force workshops or any workshops focusing on physical self defense.
 All volunteers and staff in an organization must sign an agreement not to sue for anything that happens through their involvement.
-All Centers must require that anyone driving for the organization have their own automobile insurance coverage that would apply in case of an accident even if they are driving on behalf of our organization.
+All Centers and Authorized Providers must require that anyone driving for the organization have their own automobile insurance coverage that would apply in case of an accident even if they are driving on behalf of our organization.

-In the United States and Canada, Centers will participate in our liability insurance coverage.
+In the United States and Canada, Centers and Authorized Providers will participate in our liability insurance coverage.
 This insurance covers liability only for accidents happening in classes to students.
 The costs of insurance may vary from year to year depending on our policy, but will be lower than what an individual could obtain separately for equivalent coverage.
 Outside the United States and Canada, Centers must have liability insurance coverage at a level appropriate for their country.